 Advance appointments - this type of appointment can be booked up to 28-days in advance for review of ongoing longterm health issues.

-Emergency appointments - this type of appointment is to be used for emergency only situations and will only be accessed by the Triage Nurse on-the-day on medical necessity.
+Emergency appointments - this type of appointment is to be used for emergency only situations and will only be accessed by Duty Triage on-the-day on medical necessity.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.
 If you arrive late for an appointment with the doctor/nurse you may be asked to wait to be seen at the end of the clinic.
 Unfortunately, if you arrive more than 10 minutes late for your appointment you will be asked to book a new one.

 Practice Nurses have areas of varying specialities.
 You may be asked to see the Practice Nurse regarding dressings, histofreeze, suture removal, cervical smears, travel vaccinations, smoking cessation and chronic disease management.

 Health Care Assistant